-In order to make it taste great (and not all veggie-ish) caramelized onions and garlic are pureed with the cooked cauliflower to create a wonderfully, healthy flavour concoction.
+In order to make it taste great (and not all veggie-ish), caramelized onions and garlic are pureed with the cooked cauliflower to create a wonderful flavorful sauce!
 And then of course there are cheese and ham in this casserole dish.

-I let you decide for yourself if these are healthy enough.
-Personally, I think these 2 ingredients might be the reason my mom was able to make us eat and actually LOVE cauliflower and broccoli.
+I let you decide for yourself if these are healthy enough for you.
+Personally, I think these 2 ingredients might be the reason my mom was able to make us kids eat and actually LOVE cauliflower and broccoli.

 Growing up I never understood the other children who hated these veggies.
 Actually - I still don't.

 I made this animated GIF as a fun way to show you the layers that go into this healthy broccoli and cauliflower bake.

 First there are the broccoli and cauliflower florets, then the diced ham, creamy cauliflower sauce, cheese and at the end crushed up Crunchmaster crackers for a final layer of crunch.